Top five best kettles for 2020

 Here are four key things to consider when choosing a kettle:

 Kettles are one of the most breakdown-prone small appliances, according to our 2017 reliability survey.
-If you’re sick of traipsing to the shops every few years for a replacement, check our guide to the most reliable kettle brands to find out which kettle brands are more likely to last the distance.
+If you’re sick of traipsing to the shops every few years for a replacement, check our guide to the to find out which kettle brands are more likely to last the distance.